 This heritage hotel features traditional Newari architecture.
 Gaun Ghar (which means village house) offers rooms with overlooking the mountain range and town.
 It also comes with an attached bathroom.
 The hotel offers a cafe and restaurant overlooking Bandipur.
 It serves local and western dishes.
 Guests love the location and the helpful staff.

-Bandipur should be added to any Nepalese itinerary.
-Even though it is well catered for tourists, it is still a working town, albeit with restored Newari architecture and western cafes.
+Bandipur should be added to any Nepalese itinerary/bucket list.
+Even though it is well catered for tourists, it is still a working town, albeit with restored Newari 18th-century architecture and western cafes.
+You will receive a warm welcome from the Newari Community and you will enjoy the historic sites and sacred places.
 The town is a perfect example of how tourism can be a force for good if everybody has the same visions and dreams for a place.

 Are you heading to Nepal?
 Check out our other content on Nepal before you go: